davekilian/davekilian.github.com/_posts/2015-08-12-unity-for-devs.markdown

 Other than that, the best way to learn is to just start prototyping whatever it was that brought you to Unity in the first place.
 Happy coding!

+---

+TODO

+One note to add if it's not already up there somewhere: I strongly believe Unity also has a far-flung dream to commoditize programming in gamedev.
+Unity does a lot of work to take the code and box it into little pieces that designers pick up as part of their game.
+By adding components to the store, they're continuing on the path to having a universal library of 'game code' for most types of games.